nestordemeure/flaxOptimizersBenchmark/README.md

 # Flax Optimizers Benchmark

 The goal of this repository is to provide users with a collection of benchmark to evaluate Flax optimizers.
+To do so, we buil an infrastructure to run optimizers on a panel of datasets (adapted from [TensorFlow Datasets](https://www.tensorflow.org/datasets/overview)), save all meaningful training metrics to disk and plot their results later.

 We aim to:
 - give some fast benchmarks to quickly evaluate new optimizers
-- give classic benchmarks and plotting functions to help authors of deeplearning papers that want to publish a new optimizer
+- give classic benchmarks, plotting functions and functionalities to help authors of deep-learning papers that want to publish a new optimizer

 ## Installation